 A joint venture (JV) partner can open the door to real estate opportunities that you would never be able to take advantage of on your own.
 Working with a partner gives you the benefit of additional capital, as well as access to the experience and knowledge that JV partner offers.

-•What’s your strategy?
+- What’s your strategy?
 There are many different approaches that investors can take to real estate investment and portfolio growth.
 No single approach is better than the others, but you can get into a difficult situation if you and your partner disagree about which approach to take or which strategies to implement.
-On top of thinking about the strategy that you want to adopt initially, also consider whether you are willing to shift to a different strategy over the course of a deal.
+On top of thinking about the strategy that you want to adopt initially, also consider whether you are willing to shift to a different strategy throughout a deal.
 Talk to your partner about these things to find out what their preferences are and what they are comfortable with.

 - Can you trust them?
 At the end of the day, the most important element of a good JV partnership is trust.
 You need to trust your partner to follow through on their obligations, meet their responsibilities and make good decisions regarding your joint investment venture.
 In turn, your partner needs to be able to trust you too.
 Before you jump into a deal, make sure you take the time to get to know your partner so that you can evaluate whether they are trustworthy and decide if they are the right fit for you.